dannyhlee/training-code/review-answers-wk2.md

 #### What does it mean that an operation or transaction on a data store is atomic?

 #### In Mongo, are operations on embedded documents atomic?

-What about operations on referenced documents?
+#### What about operations on referenced documents?

 #### What does RDBMS stand for?

 Relational DataBase Management System.

 #### What about SQL?

+Structured Query Language

 #### Do SQL databases have embedded records like mongo has embedded documents?

 #### Can we freely store any data we like in an RDBMS table the same way we store any data in a mongo collection?